CCheukKa/CCheukKa/Journal.md

 #### Programming midterm results released
 > I absolutely still stand by what I have said [before](#programming-midterm).
 Considering this is a compulsory course for all students, such demon-spawn of a curriculum must not be tolerated.
 > With that said, I got a 96% in this exam.
 I'd genuinely rather not find out where the 4% went lest I commit arson through sheer fury and disbelief alone.

+## November
+### 01-11-2022
+#### Outline of Chinese Culture midterm
+> This course is really quite interesting.
+Despite what the course title suggests, it is really more about studying, questioning, and subverting traditional Chinese culture and ideas than simply appreciating it as we have done for years.
+It is a little bit radical in a sense.
+This might be the only course that I completely have no idea about when I took it. *UGEA (Chinese Cultural Heritage)* courses were the ones I dreaded most since this area concerns Chinese culture and history, all of which urges me to pull my hair out, but this is easily the most interesting course I have taken so far, barring *UGFN (In Dialogue with Nature)*.
+> The midterm exam consists of 20 T/F questions and 6 long questions.
+The lecturer was quite insistent that we give concise and precise answers instead of writing everything that comes to mind, for which I'm quite glad.
+Interestingly, we were allowed to bring in a double-sided A4 cheat sheet, which I honestly didn't really find too much utility in, but I guess I can see why this is a thing.
+I have genuinely no idea how I did, as do I for most expressive-type questions/papers.
+I guess I understood the ideas pretty well, although not so much for the material itself on a word-to-word basis.
+So I guess I can't imagine myself doing either too bad or terribly great.